CarrieForle/ToggleableTCATOKeePass/README.md

 # Build

+This plugin is built with .NET framework 4.8.1.

+Download portable release of [KeePass 2](https://keepass.info/download.html).

-Create `Direcotry.Build.props` in the repo:
+Create `Direcotry.Build.props` in the repo and put the portable KeePass directory in `<KeePassDir>`:

 ```xml
 <Project>